 Here, the term individual refers to the person the worker supports or cares for in their work.
-This could be a child, young person or adult.

-1. How this guidance applies to you
+How this guidance applies to you

-This guidance is for domiciliary care workers in Wales.
+This guidance is for adult care home workers in Wales.
 It is also relevant to employers - the Code of Practice for Social Care Employers says that employers will support workers to meet the standards in the guidance.